Hell in a Cell (2018)

 Eight matches were contested at the event, including one on the Kickoff pre-show.
-The main event, which was Raw's Universal Championship Hell in a Cell match between defending champion Roman Reigns and Braun Strowman with special guest referee Mick Foley, ended in a no-contest after Brock Lesnar returned and attacked both men, rendering them unable to continue.
-This was also Strowman's Money in the Bank cash-in match that was scheduled in advance.
-In the other Hell in a Cell match, which was the opening bout, Randy Orton defeated Jeff Hardy.
+There were two Hell in a Cell matches, including the main event which saw Roman Reigns defend Raw's Universal Championship against Braun Strowman with Mick Foley as the special guest referee, but the match ended in a no-contest after Brock Lesnar returned and attacked both men, rendering them unable to continue.
+This was also Strowman's Money in the Bank cash-in match that was scheduled in advance, which subsequently made it the first cash in to fail by a no-contest ruling.
+In the other Hell in a Cell match, which was the opening bout and a featured match from SmackDown, Randy Orton defeated Jeff Hardy.
 In other prominent matches, AJ Styles controversially retained SmackDown's WWE Championship against Samoa Joe, Becky Lynch defeated Charlotte Flair to win the SmackDown Women's Championship, and Ronda Rousey defeated Alexa Bliss to retain the Raw Women's Championship.